geokala/docs.getcloudify.org/content/installation/from-script.md

 ### For OS X users
 * [Xcode Command Line Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-DOWNLOADING_COMMAND_LINE_TOOLS_IS_NOT_AVAILABLE_IN_XCODE_FOR_OS_X_10_9__HOW_CAN_I_INSTALL_THEM_ON_MY_MACHINE_)

-## Usage
+## Downloading and using
+1. [Download](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) the script (right click the link and choose Save).
-After downloading, run `python get-cloudify.py -h` to get a detailed help page which describes the capabilities of the script.
+2. Run `python get-cloudify.py -h` to get a detailed help manual.

-### Installing the latest Stable Release into a new virtualenv
+### Installing the latest stable release into a new virtualenv
 Run the following command in order to create new virtualenv (`my_virtualenv`) and install Cloudify in it: